 - Behind the scenes, the BDD framework will match this natural language to the code that developers write to follow those steps.

-- If this documentation ever gets out of date, then something will break in your testing stage.
+- Suppose if this documentation gets out of date, then very certainly something will break in your testing.

-- It is a lot of hard work and requires a lot of discipline across the development team, but the results can be amazing.
+- It is a lot of hard work and requires plenty of discipline all across the development team, and the results can be visible and amazing.